PoisotLab/ms_network_prediction/manuscript.md

 response balance is an established approach for datasets with strong biases [@Lemaitre2017ImbPyt].
 Validating this model on the test data shows our model provides highly effective prediction of interactions between pairs of species not present in the training data (@fig:example).
-The behavior of the model was, in addition, checked by measuring the training and testing loss (using mean squared error) and stopping well before they diverged.
+The behaviour of the model was, in addition, checked by measuring the training and testing loss (using mean squared error) and stopping well before they diverged.